 If the pottery of Soufflenheim is famous for its very colorful dishes which are used to cook Baeckehoffe and Sauerkraut, or for its Kougelhopf moulds, that of Betschdorf is distinguished by its ornamental values and its qualities of conservation as well as for the sobriety of its colors.

-A Betschdorf just like at Soufflenheim, the potters gladly open the doors of their workshops and shops and are always delighted to model the clay in front of visitors and explain their work to them.
+In Betschdorf just like in Soufflenheim, the potters gladly open the doors of their workshops and shops to visitors.
+They are always delighted to model the clay in front of visitors and explain their work to them.

-Betschdorf stoneware pottery is always gray in color with cobalt blue decorations and salt-varnished.
-This ancient technique of vitrification at high temperature (1°C) dates back to the 300e century and was transmitted by a German potter originally from Westerwald who would have settled in the village at that time.
+The Betschdorf stoneware pottery is always gray in color with cobalt blue decorations and salt-varnished.
+This ancient technique of vitrification at high temperature (1300°C) dates back to the 16 th century and was transmitted by a German potter originally from Westerwald who would have settled in the village at that time.
 This pottery very quickly made Betschdorf famous, so much so that in 1865 the village had no less than 60 potteries employing 400 people!

 A utilitarian pottery that turns into a decorative object